top of page

 7. Address Safety & Boundaries Openly

-Safety should be a priority for everyone, but women often face unique challenges when training.
-Addressing these topics openly builds trust and confidence.
+Safety is a priority for everyone.
+Women often face unique challenges when training, so addressing these topics openly builds trust and confidence.
+Here’s how:

 A gym that prioritizes safety and boundaries attracts and retains more female students.